espressif/esp-idf/docs/en/api-reference/storage/index.rst

 - :doc:`FAT <fatfs>` is a standard file system which can be used in SPI flash or on SD/MMC cards
 - :doc:`Wear Levelling <wear-levelling>` library implements a flash translation layer (FTL) suitable for SPI NOR flash.
 It is used as a container for FAT partitions in flash.

-Topics related to :doc:`Storage Security <storage-security>` are described in separate section.
+For information about storage security, please refer to :doc:`Storage Security <storage-security>`.

 .. note::